Easy Light and Fluffy Pancakes With Crispy Edges

 - Brush melted butter onto a hot griddle.

-- Pour or ladle about 1/4 cup batter onto the hot griddle.
+- Pour or ladle about 1/4 cup of batter onto the hot griddle.

 - With a wide spatula, carefully flip the pancake.
 Cook for another 1 to 2 minutes, until golden brown.

 - Serve immediately with butter and your choice of toppings.

-- If using fresh berries: Sprinkle a tablespoon of fresh blueberries or raspberries over the uncooked surface of pancake before flipping.
+- If using fresh berries: Sprinkle a tablespoon of fresh blueberries or raspberries over the uncooked surface of the pancake before flipping.

 - If using frozen berries: Rinse thawed berries thoroughly.
-Sprinkle a tablespoon of berries over the uncooked side of pancake before flipping.
+Sprinkle a tablespoon of berries over the uncooked side of the pancake before flipping.

 - Thinly slice a banana.
-Carefully lay several slices on the uncooked side of pancake before flipping.
+Carefully lay several slices on the uncooked side of the pancake before flipping.

 Griddle temperature was too high.

 Not enough baking powder was used, or the baking powder wasn't fresh.

 Pancake was flipped too soon, or it wasn't cooked long enough on one or both sides.

 - Always use room-temperature ingredients.
 Set out the eggs on the countertop the night before.

 - Save the hand mixer for cakes and hand stir the batter instead.
 Gently fold in the ingredients with a spatula until just combined for tender cakes.

 - For extra lofty cakes, separate the egg whites from the yolks.
 Beat the whites until stiff, then gently fold them into the pancake batter.

 - A rule of thumb: Thick batter makes thick pancakes; thin batter makes thin pancakes.